noodlespan/helix/doc/README.md

-Helix Core
+Tcash Core
 =====================

 Setup
 ---------------------
-[Helix Core](http://helix.org/wallet) is the original Helix client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Helix transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Tcash Core](http://tcash.org/wallet) is the original Tcash client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Tcash transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Helix on your native platform.
+The following are some helpful notes on how to run Tcash on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/helix-qt (GUI, 32-bit) or bin/32/helixd (headless, 32-bit)
+- bin/32/tcash-qt (GUI, 32-bit) or bin/32/tcashd (headless, 32-bit)
-- bin/64/helix-qt (GUI, 64-bit) or bin/64/helixd (headless, 64-bit)
+- bin/64/tcash-qt (GUI, 64-bit) or bin/64/tcashd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run helix-qt.exe.
+Unpack the files into a directory, and then run tcash-qt.exe.

 ### OSX

-Drag Helix-Qt to your applications folder, and then run Helix-Qt.
+Drag Tcash-Qt to your applications folder, and then run Tcash-Qt.

 ### Need Help?

-* See the documentation at the [Helix Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [Tcash Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Helix Forum](http://forum.helix.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Tcash Forum](http://forum.tcash.org/).
-* Join one of our Slack groups [Helix Slack Groups](https://helix.org/slack-logins/).
+* Join one of our Slack groups [Tcash Slack Groups](https://tcash.org/slack-logins/).
 * Join our Discord server [Discord Server](https://discord.gg/dTRhamf)

 Building
 ---------------------
-The following are developer notes on how to build Helix on your native platform.
+The following are developer notes on how to build Tcash on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)